dwyl/process-handbook/how-to-create-personas.md

 ["proto personas"](http://uxmag.com/articles/using-proto-personas-for-executive-alignment).
-Proto personas are ideal for projects that are short on time / resources but that want to get the core benefits that using personas has to offer.
+Proto personas are ideal for projects that are short on time / resources but still want the core benefits that using personas offers.

 Here's an example of a persona for a site ([ClubSoda](https://github.com/club-soda/club-soda-guide)) that helps people find non / low alcohol drinks options and the venues that serve them.
-So the context of the persona is around her background with alcohol and her balance of drinking:
+The context of the persona
+is around her background with alcohol and her balance of drinking:

 ![Persona, Nisha the Consumer](https://user-images.githubusercontent.com/16775804/46004041-d5933300-c0a9-11e8-9c97-c7ea0ad38d9e.png "Persona, Nisha the Consumer")